Vancouver Canucks: Third Stanley Cup Final run and back-to-back Presidents' Trophies (2010–2012)

 Entering the opening round of the 2011 Stanley Cup playoffs, the Canucks played the defending Stanley Cup champions and eighth-seeded Chicago Blackhawks, who had eliminated Vancouver in the previous two years in six games in the second round.
 While Vancouver initially took a 3–0 lead in the series, Chicago came back to win three straight games 7–2, 5–0 and 4–3, respectively to force a seventh game in the series.
 Forced into overtime in game seven, winger Alexandre Burrows scored his second goal of the game in overtime on Blackhawks goaltender Corey Crawford following a failed clearing attempt by Chicago defenceman Chris Campoli to win the game 2–1 and the series 4–3.
 The Canucks played the fifth-seeded Nashville Predators in the second round, defeating the Predators in six games to clinch a spot in the conference finals for the first time since 1994.
 Facing the second-seeded San Jose Sharks in the conference finals, Vancouver won in five games against the second-seeded Sharks with Kevin Bieksa scoring the winning goal in overtime against Sharks' goaltender Antti Niemi.
 Advancing to the Stanley Cup Final for the first time since 1994, the Canucks won the first two games of the series on home ice against the third-seeded Boston Bruins 1–0 and 3–2, respectively, with Boston winning the next two in Boston 8–1 and 4–0, respectively.
 Vancouver won game 5 at home 1–0, giving them a 3–2 series lead and a chance to capture the Stanley Cup in game 6 in Boston.
 The Bruins, however, won game 6 in Boston 5–2 to force a game 7 and then the deciding game 7 in Vancouver 4–0 to win the Stanley Cup for the first time since 1972.
 After the game, riots and looting broke out in downtown Vancouver, repeating the events of 17 years earlier.

-The Vancouver Canucks and Ottawa Senators participated in the 2014 Heritage Classic at BC Place.
+The Canucks and Ottawa Senators played in the 2014 Heritage Classic at BC Place in Vancouver.